gpoliko/gpoliko/README.md

 ```

 ### What am I up to? 👨‍💻
 Whether it's code or personal development, I enjoy learning and being curious.
 Currently I am working on personal projects which will consolidate my learning.
-I am also seeking work opportunities which that share my passion for social progress.
+I am also seeking work opportunities that share my passion for social progress.
 Being a part of an organisation that encourages growth and values people who build products and services for people.

 ### Let's chat
 I enjoy connecting with other people.
 If you do too, let's meet, have a coffee, beer (non-alcoholic for me), burger and have a chat!